 HIST 281 - History Matters I: Methods and Skills (3)

 History is argument and debate not names and dates.
 Students will explore the philosophy, practice and significance of history, learning to think, read and write critically about the past.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.